JaxRaffnix/WinSetup/README.md

 ### Known Issues

-- `Set-GitConfiguration` aborts if user name and email already match. the other settings are ignored.
+- `Set-GitConfiguration` aborts if user name and email already match.
+The other settings are ignored.
-- Some App IDs are strings and not with a descriptive name.
-E.g. `9NKSQGP7F2NH` for whatsapp.
+- Some App IDs are strings, not a descriptive name.
+E.g. `9NKSQGP7F2NH` for WhatsApp.
-- python versions have to be installed explictly: `Python.Python.3.13`
+- Python versions have to be installed explicitly: `Python.Python.3.13`
 - BattleNet requires an install location.
 Specify the install root: `C:\Program Files (x86)`.
-- C Compiler is part of Strawberry
+- No explicit C compiler is necessary, it is already part of Strawberry.

 ### Unsure to Include